PCI Certification Overview #

 - Users who do not have the “View Encrypted Data” profile will see the mask (asterisks), even if they have the “Modify All Data” permission.

 - The “View Encrypted Data” permission can only be enabled on custom profiles.
-The standard System Administrator profile cannot be given “View Encrypted Data” permissions without being cloned to first create a custom profile.
+The standard System Administrator profile cannot be given “View Encrypted Data” permissions without being cloned first to create a custom profile.

 Working with Encrypted Fields